deity-io/falcon-platform-docs/dpsg/docs/getting-started/config.md

 Next you need to run `dcloud payments:provider:configure`.

-This weill take you through steps to enabling your required payment providers.
-In this step you will add API keys ans secrets needed for your provider.
+This will take you through steps to enabling your required payment providers.
+In this step you will add API keys and secrets needed for your provider.

 ### 4. Configure your payment methods